IFTA - An Overview

 - Mailing address

 Once your IFTA license application is processed, your state or provincial IFTA authority will issue two IFTA decals for each licensed vehicle for the current year.
-You will need to stick one on each side of your truck cab.
+Some states may require a fee for IFTA license and decals.

-After receiving your license, you are required to submit a quarterly IFTA fuel tax return to your base jurisdiction/state.
+After receiving an IFTA license, the owners or operators of the QMVs are required to submit a quarterly IFTA fuel tax return to your base jurisdiction.

-You must have the following information to prepare your IFTA Report:
+The licensee must have the following information available to prepare your IFTA Report:

-The total miles driven by the IFTA licensee's qualifying motor vehicle(s) in all jurisdictions/states.
+- The total distance traveled by the IFTA licensee's qualifying motor vehicle(s) in all the member jurisdictions.

-The total gallons or liters of fuel consumed by a qualified motor vehicle in all jurisdictions/states.
+The total gallons or liters of fuel consumed by a qualified motor vehicle in each member jurisdiction.

 Click here to find the IFTA tax rate.

-Fuel Tax Required in a specific state or province – Fuel Tax Paid in a particular state or provinces
+Fuel Tax Paid in a specific state or province = Fuel purchased in that state or province x Fuel tax rate of that state

-Depending on your base state/province, there are two ways to file an IFTA Quarterly Fuel Tax Return.
-It varies based on the jurisdiction.
+Depending on the base jurisdiction, there are two ways to file an IFTA Quarterly Fuel Tax Return.

-Click here to learn more about how to report IFTA to your state.
+Click here to learn more about how to file an IFTA return with your base jurisdiction.

-TruckLogics offers a viable solution for generating IFTA reports based on State-specific formats.
-Manually enter the distance and fuel data or bulk import the data using our excel template.
+You can manually enter the distance and fuel data or bulk import the data using our Excel template.
 It is also possible to import data from Motive into TruckLogics for IFTA reporting.

-Based on distance and fuel data, our IFTA Reporting Software will accurately calculate the tax and make automatic tax rate adjustments for all jurisdictions every quarter.
+Based on distance and fuel data, our IFTA Reporting Software will accurately calculate the fuel taxes and make automatic tax rate adjustments for all jurisdictions every quarter.
 Miles to kilometers and gallons to liters conversions are also available.

 Ready to generate your IFTA Report with TruckLogics?Generate your IFTA Report Now